-Rear Admiral James A. Symonds is a native of Sodus, N.Y.
-He received a Bachelor of Science in Mathematics from State University of New York at Albany in 1975.
-He was commissioned at Aviation Officer Candidate School, Naval Air Station Pensacola, Fla. in September 1975 and designated a Naval Flight Officer in July 1976 and as a Naval Aviator in 1983.
+Rear Adm. (ret) James A. Symonds is a native of Sodus, NY.
+He received a Bachelor of Science degree in Mathematics from the University at Albany (NY) in 1975.
+He was commissioned at Aviation Officer Candidate School, Naval Air Station Pensacola, Fla. in September 1975, designated a Naval Flight Officer in July 1976 and as a Naval Aviator in 1983.

-Rear Adm.
-Symonds amassed 4,000 flight hours in the A-6 Intruder and over 1,000 carrier landings during his flying career.
-He wears the Defense Superior Service Medal, Legion of Merit (three awards), Meritorious Service Medal (four awards), Strike Flight Medal, Navy and Marine Corps Commendation Medal (three awards) and Navy and Marine Corps Achievement Medal (two awards) along with various unit and campaign citations.
+Symonds amassed 4,000 flight hours in the A-6 and more than 1,000 carrier landings during his flying career.
+He earned the Defense Superior Service Medal, Legion of Merit (four), Meritorious Service Medal (four), Strike Flight Medal, Navy and Marine Corps Commendation Medal (three) and Navy and Marine Corps Achievement Medal (two) and various unit and campaign citations.